AlvinCantalejo/LapitApp/README.md

 Good day!
 Likha PH Developers came up with two versions of the project for the Diliman Solutions Challenge 2021

 #FIRST VERSION (AlvinCantalejo/LapitApp/LikhaPH-Prototype)
   1st Version is designed to emphasize High Fidelity Mock-ups as well as the user-friendly prototype.
-It is made for the demo video and mock
+It is made for the demo video and AVP purpose.
   To compile and run the project, down the LikhaPH-Prototype Folder and open it on any IDE with Live Server extension.
 Use the index.html as the first page.

 #SECOND VERSION (AlvinCantalejo/LapitApp/LapitApp(Final version))